iaruso/globus/README.md

 ### Features
 - Filter data by country or indicator
+- Interactive globe for selecting countries
+- View indicator data for each country
 - Support for multiple languages
 - Toggle between dark and light modes
-- Interactive globe for selecting countries
-- View indicator data for each country
+- Keyboard user-friendly

 > __Note__
 > Some lagging may occur after multiple globe reloads.